NPZlatu/Frontend-TodoList/README.md

 ## Description

 This is a React-based frontend application for a Todo app.
 It includes dependencies for routing, UI notifications, API requests, and testing.
+This project was created as part of Assignment 1 for my CI/CD course.
+I am currently studying at the Auckland Institute of Studies.

 ## Table of Contents